shakib1729/tour-gemini/README.md

 - Additional libraries/packages used:  [Tailwind](https://tailwindcss.com/), [DaisyUI](https://daisyui.com/), [React Query](https://tanstack.com/query/v3/), [React Hot Toast](https://react-hot-toast.com/), [React Icons](https://react-icons.github.io/react-icons/)

 ### Workflow:
+- All communication with the database and external APIs (`Gemini` and `Unsplash`) is handled in `Server Actions`.
-The authentication of users is managed by `Clerk`.
+- The authentication of users is managed by `Clerk`.

 - Chat
   - The user enters a message and this is passed to the `Gemini`'s `sendMessage` function.
   - The received response and previous messages are then displayed to the user.
   - This API internally manages the current chat session context, so we don't need to pass historical messages along with the current message.
-    - The response is restricted to 100 tokens for now.
+  - The response output is restricted to 100 tokens for now.

 - New Tour:
   - User enters a city and its country.
   - If this place is already present in the database, then the tour is returned from the database directly.
   - If it is not present in the database, we create a prompt in which we ask `Gemini` to create a one-day tour and return the response in a specific `JSON` format.
   - If `Gemini` can generate a tour and returns the response in the specified `JSON` format, we call the `Unsplash API` to get the image of this place.
   - This tour is stored in the database (to avoid any subsequent calls to `Gemini` for the same place).
   - We also push the current place in the current user's tours list.

 - Saved Tours:
   - From the database, we fetch all the tours generated previously by the current user.
   - We can also search for a specific place among the previous tours (using `useDeferredValue` to avoid intermediate re-renderings while the user is typing for a place and keeping the UI responsive).

 - Token Management:
   - Each user is allotted some amount of token on initial login.
   - Whenever we make a call to the `Gemini API`, we subtract some amount of tokens from the current user.
   - Tokens are not subtracted when fetching a tour from the database.

 ### Database Schema
 <img width="418" alt="image" src="https://github.com/shakib1729/tour-gemini/assets/39847281/a01ed89c-57ae-44cd-bb5a-be894f63552b"> <img width="322" alt="image" src="https://github.com/shakib1729/tour-gemini/assets/39847281/9ebe0f24-3309-4572-a64b-ab1c9c7c0278">